Sarah-Bue/knit-space/README.md

 #### Contact Us

 The *Contact Us* page allows users to send a message to the site owner.
-After successful submittion, a confirmation message is displayed to the user.
+After successful submission, a confirmation message is displayed to the user.
 <br>
 The message can be viewed by the superuser in Django's */admin* section.
 <details>